 Mus musculus is a mouse model of choice for functional studies of human health and disease.
 Surprisingly, there is currently no facility that routinely generates mouse models by gene targeting approaches in Poland.
 During our work on the TENT5 and DIS3 protein families, we began efforts to implement CRISPR/Cas9 technology for the generation of transgenic mice.
 The method proved to be extremely efficient in our hands.
 Within the past 3 years, we have generated more than 20 different mouse lines with mutations in the locus (indels, point mutations, and tags).
 This prompted us to establish a core facility (https://crisprmice.eu) that has the potential to foster the usage of new mouse models in biomedical research in Poland.

-Seweryn Mroczek, PhD (UW)
+Seweryn Mroczek, PhD (part-time)

 Jan Brancewicz, BSc

 Laboratory Support Specialist: